acehanks/projects/gemfive_scrapy/README.md

-Using Scrapy to scrape gemfive.com.my for mobile phones and associated prices.
+Using Scrapy to scrape gemfive.com.my for mobile phones, brand and price.
+The scraped data is in .csv in this folder